roytang/blog/content/notes/2018/05/996931290648592384/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/996931290648592384/
+title: ''
 ---

-RT [@BlazeHedgehog](https://twitter.com/BlazeHedgehog/): In 2018, Nancy is the best comic strip to be reading https://t.co/sookAfRrc6
+In 2018, Nancy is the best comic strip to be reading